galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 ## Recover weaker signals

-This step recovers features which are present in a sample, but might have been filtered out initially as noise due to low signal intensity, as well as those possibly obtained by merging the known table into our feature table.
+This step recovers features which are present in a sample but might have been filtered out initially as noise due to low signal intensity, as well as those possibly obtained by merging the known table into our feature table.

 > ### {% icon hands_on %} Hands-on: Recover weaker signals
 >